 At the same time, ACL recognizes that some people with disabilities and some older adults experience challenges in understanding and communicating their preferences and needs, and family members and caregivers often play a critical role in ensuring that those preferences are honored and needs are met.

 We also recognize that the preferences of the individual are not the only factor in determining how to best support that person.
 The availability of services and supports in a variety of settings, the resources and availability of family caregivers, and other factors also must be considered.

 Making Community Living Work for You and Your Family

-The realization that you or someone you love will need additional services or supports to stay in the community can feel overwhelming, especially after an unexpected event such as a fall or an accident.
-Many people do not know what services are available, to whom to turn for help, or where to start.
+Finding services or supports to live in the community can feel overwhelming, especially when the need arises unexpectedly, such as after a fall or an accident.
+Many people do not know what services are available, whom to ask for help, or where to start.